-Beginning in the second year a property receives a homestead exemption, increases in the assessed value of that property are "capped".
+A property receives a homestead exemption on the year that they reside in the residence on January first, increases in the assessed value of that property are "capped" at a rate of ten percent per year.
 The value for tax purposes (assessed value) of a qualified residence homestead will be the LESSER OF:

-- · The market value; or - The preceding year's appraised value; PLUS, 10 percent; PLUS, the value of any improvements added since the last reappraisal.
+- The market value: or - The preceding year's appraised value; PLUS, 10 percent; PLUS, the value of any improvements added since the last reappraisal.